Note: I’m using this approach in this blog.

 conf.d/default.conf (you have to replace myblog and REPLACE_WITH_BASE64_ENCODED_USER:PASSWORD):

-The full article is exclusive for my github sponsors that help me to continue with my projects
+Full article is exclusive for my GitHub Sponsors ($5 or more), that help me to continue with my projects

 You can become my sponsor here to get your login information: https://github.com/sponsors/soywiz.